 - Letters, Letters, Letters.
 Send a few thoughts about your days, write a story that you remember about us or from your family or grab some markers and draw a picture.

 - Magazines or colored printed pages of favorite articles or photos of things you like- I can use this in my English Club and in other activities around personal development.

 - Chocolate!
 Peppermint Bark is a holiday favorite.

 - Photos.
 Its fun to show Moldovans what Americans look like and what America looks like.
 While I can show on the internet, its nice to “not” use my phone for communicating.
 A photo of you and your family and friends.
 Talk about what your family likes to do, where you are from, what your profession is, etc.

 - Your favorite local food product.
 Moldovans are interested in what grows in America.
 I’d love to have them try some of the great products that are made in the different parts of the US and/or cook something form the American “melting pot” food culture.
 Walnuts have been dropping here so I have been talking about the pecan trees in my yard, would love to share some Texas Pecans with my co-workers, students and host family.

 - Children’s books in English- the libraries here are always in need of more books.

 - Small Toys or Schwag Have any schwag or small toys that you don’t want any more, send them to me and I can use them as prizes for the attendees in any of the clubs that I run this year.

-- Games: Card games, small travel games, Bananagrams, dice, board games for any age or pieces of board games.
-We have a few old decks of Uno that are really worn out from usage and two bingo games.
+- Games: Bananagrams, dice, dominoes, board games for any age or pieces of board games.
+We have a few old decks of cards and two bingo games.
 I actually haven’t seen any board games here, only small plastic toys for children.
 I work with grades 1-9 and it would be fun to have “game time” during winter when there isn’t much to do or next summer as most of the children can not afford to go to camp.
 I plan to make a few games from cardboard so if you have random pieces from games, send those and I could incorporate into a new game.

 My mailing address :